 Popular articles found in magazines are often written by journalist or professional writers for a general audience.
 They tend to be shorter than scholarly journal articles and rarely give full citations for sources.
 Popular articles from magazines are helpful if you want background on a topic that is new to you or very current information

 What kind of information do you need?
 If you are writing for a class assignment, you may be required to use peer-reviewed ("refereed") or scholarly sources.
 In any case, you should always look for sources that are authoritative.
-For more detailed help with evaluating your sources, see the Evaluating Sources tab.
+For more detailed help with evaluating your sources, see our Evaluating Information Guide.

 Scholarly Checklist--Look for: